sovity/edc-ce/extensions/wrapper/wrapper-common-mappers/README.md

 ## About this module

-Common API models naooers between the sovity Community Edition EDC API, sovity Enterprise Edition EDC API and/or the Broker
+Common API models naooers between the sovity Community Edition EDC API, sovity Enterprise Edition EDC API and/or the Authority Portal.
-Server API.

 ## Why does this module exist?

-Our common API models defined in [wrapper-common-api](../wrapper-common-api) need mapping to and from the core EDC types in both the EDC CE, EDC EE and Broker Server.
+Our common API models defined in [wrapper-common-api](../wrapper-common-api) need mapping to and from the core EDC types in both the EDC CE, EDC EE and Authority Portal.

 ## License